Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/README.md

 ### Install the package

-Install the Azure Service Bus client library for Python with [pip][pip]:
+Install the Azure Schema Registry client library for Python with [pip][pip]:

 ```Bash
 pip install azure-schemaregistry